 Almighty God for the rectitude of our intentions, and by authority of the good

-people of this organization, do ordain and hereby establish these By-laws for
+people of this organization, do ordain and hereby establish this constitution and these

 In doing so, the petitioners solemnly publish and declare that this Company is